What to know about whole grain foods

 What are some good sources of whole grains?

-Foods made with refined (processed) flours, such as white bread, on the other hand, not only contain less fiber, but they may also be depleted of certain nutrients that whole grains contain, such as lignans, which may help lower your risk of heart disease and possibly cancer.
+Foods made with refined (processed) flours, such as white bread and white pasta, on the other hand, contain less fiber and also lack certain nutrients present in whole grains.
+These include lignans, which may help lower your risk of heart disease and possibly cancer.

 When shopping for whole grain foods, look for terms such as "100% whole grain" or "100% whole oats.”
 That 100 percent is important, because manufacturers sometimes print "whole grain" on products containing only small amounts of actual whole grains.